springmeyer/mapnik-mongo/README.md

 # mongo mapnik plugin

-This is a bare bones connector to mongodb point data in the form of a mapnik C++ plugin.
+This is a experimental connector to mongodb point data in the form of a mapnik C++ plugin.

+It is only a proof of concept at this point.

 ```xml